Nationwide, communities reap rewards from heritage tourists

 In 2013, the American Battlefield Trust released its “Blue, Gray and Green” study, offering community leaders insight into the impact that heritage tourism has on their bottom line.
 Since then, the national, nonpartisan group has expanded its mission to preserve the battlefields of the Revolutionary War, War of 1812, and Civil War where crucial chapters of the American story were written.

-Now, to reappraise how battlefields benefit the communities which care for them, the Trust has partnered with the Harbinger Consulting Group to survey data, analyze trends and compare numbers from battlegrounds across the country — and across American history, from the Revolution to World War II.
+Recently, to reappraise how battlefields benefit the communities which care for them, the Trust partnered with the Harbinger Consulting Group to survey data, analyze trends and compare numbers from battlegrounds across the country — and across American history, from the Revolution to World War II.

 If you have any questions about this study or wish to request a hard copy of our newest report, please contact Mark Coombs at firstname.lastname@example.org.